 You don't learn the language, you learn its framework

-Sorry for anyone that was forced to write in any machine or assembler language, but luckily, those days are over now that we have plenty of high-level languages on the market.
+Sorry for anyone that was forced to write in any machine or assembler language, but luckily, those days are mostly over now that we have plenty of high-level languages on the market.
 But first, let me define high-level programming:

 A programming language, requiring a compiler to translate into a form a particular machine understands, focusing on user-friendly code development by automating core tasks such as accessing memory.
 Src: Wiktionary